 Lambda Phi Epsilon Fraternity, Inc. strictly prohibits hazing in any form as a term or condition of membership in the organization.
 No chapter of Lambda Phi Epsilon is allowed to partake in any form of hazing of its prospective members.
 The Fraternal and Information Programming Group (FIPG) defines hazing as: “Any action taken or situation created, intentionally, whether on or off fraternity premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Such activities may include but are not limited to the following: use of alcohol, paddling in any form, creation of excessive fatigue, physical and psychological shocks, quests, treasure hunts, scavenger hunts, road trips or any other such activities carried on outside or inside of the confines of the chapter house; wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliating games and activities, and any other activities which are not consistent with academic achievement, fraternal law, ritual or policy or the regulations and policies of the educational institution or applicable state law.”

-If you feel you are being hazed by a chapter of Lambda Phi Epsilon, please send us a message here and a national officer will contact you to help resolve the situation as soon as possible.
+If you feel you are being hazed by a chapter of Lambda Phi Epsilon, please message the Executive Director of the International Fraternity to resolve the situation as soon as possible.

 The fraternity will not tolerate or condone any form of sexist or sexually abusive behavior on the part of its members, whether physical, mental or emotional.
 This is to include any actions which are demeaning to women and men, including but not limited to, date rape, gang rape, or verbal harassment.